 VENDOR RISK PROGRAM: A complete program covering risk assessments, monitoring vendors, contract provisions, verifying to clients, an ATTESTATION document - is included for all law firms and collection agencies.
 The program is 3-dimensional, enabling you to look back and provide what's needed for your clients - and - to look forward to manage and ensure compliance from your vendors.

 PRICING: A low-cost single license covers all employees.
-Starting in 2016 our license fee will be tiered to the size of the user company.
 Our pricing is $199/month.
 If you subscribe for 12 months, this is discounted by $477 and the annual subscription is $1910.40.
 Click Signup (upper right corner) to subscribe.